 For them, you can use Typeform to build a more comprehensive and interactive survey that addresses one of your specific business needs.

-For example, you can try to find out more about your clients’ experience with a particular category of products focusing on pains, gains, and jobs to be done.
+For example, try to find out more about your clients’ experience with a particular category of products focusing on pains, gains, and jobs to be done.
 The email surveys can be bigger than the ones from your website.
 Here too, you can come up with creative rewards to spur the customers towards completing the survey.

-For now, let’s take a look at how you can access the most popular internal searches.
+For now, let’s take a look at how to access the most popular internal searches.
 First, go to your Google Analytics accounts, look for the ‘Behavior’ tab -> ‘Site Search’ –>’ Search Terms.’
 This path will give you a list of the most searched words on the internal search bar.